milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 To Our Service Providers

-We may disclose personal information to our third party service providers or contractors to help run or improve the Wikimedia Sites and provide services in support of our mission.
+We disclose Personal Information to our third party service providers or contractors to help run or improve the Wikimedia Sites and provide services in support of our mission.

-As hard as we may try, we can't do it all.
-So sometimes we use third-party service providers or contractors who help run or improve the Wikimedia Sites for you and other users.
+We use third-party service providers or contractors to help run or improve the Wikimedia Sites for you and other users.
 We give access to your Personal Information to these providers or contractors as needed to perform their services for us or to use their tools and services.
-We put requirements, such as confidentiality agreements, in place to help ensure that these service providers treat your information consistently with, and no less protective of your privacy than, the principles of this Policy.
-(Check out the list of examples in our FAQ.)
+We put requirements, such as confidentiality agreements, in place to help ensure that these service providers treat your Personal Information consistently with, and no less protective of your privacy than, the principles of this Policy.
+For further information, please see our FAQ.)

 If you are visiting Wikimedia Sites with your mobile device, we use your IP address to provide anonymized or aggregated information to service providers regarding the volume of usage in certain areas.

+Some of our service providers ask us to post links to their privacy policies; a list of these service providers and links to their policies can be found on this page.

 Back to top

 To Understand & Experiment
-We give volunteer developers and researchers access to systems that contain your information to allow them to protect, develop, and contribute to the Wikimedia Sites.
+We give volunteer developers and researchers access to systems that contain your Personal Information to allow them to protect, develop, and contribute to the Wikimedia Sites.
 We also share non-Personal Information or aggregated information with third parties interested in studying the Wikimedia Sites.
-When we share information with third parties for these purposes, we put reasonable technical and contractual protections in place to protect your information consistent with this Policy.
+When we share Personal Information with third parties for these purposes, we put reasonable technical and contractual protections in place to protect your Personal Information consistent with this Policy and our legitimate interest.

 The open-source software that powers the Wikimedia Sites depends on the contributions of volunteer software developers, who spend time writing and testing code to help it improve and evolve with our users' needs.
 To facilitate their work, we give some developers limited access to systems that contain your Personal Information, but only as reasonably necessary for them to develop and contribute to the Wikimedia Sites.

 Similarly, we share non-Personal Information or aggregated information with researchers, scholars, academics, and other interested third parties who wish to study the Wikimedia Sites.
-Sharing this information helps them understand usage, viewing, and demographics statistics and patterns.
+Sharing this Personal Information helps them understand usage, viewing, and demographics statistics and patterns.
 They then can share their findings with us and our users so that we can all better understand and improve the Wikimedia Sites.

-When we give access to personal information to third-party developers or researchers, we put requirements, such as reasonable technical and contractual protections, in place to help ensure that these service providers treat your information consistently with the principles of this Policy and in accordance with our instructions.
-If these developers or researchers later publish their work or findings, we ask that they not disclose your personal information.
+When we give access to Personal Information to third-party developers or researchers, we put requirements, such as reasonable technical and contractual protections, in place to help ensure that these service providers treat your Personal Information consistently with the principles of this Policy and in accordance with our instructions.
+If these developers or researchers later publish their work or findings, we ask that they not disclose your Personal Information.
 Please note that, despite the obligations we impose on developers and researchers, we cannot guarantee that they will abide by our agreement, nor do we guarantee that we will regularly screen or audit their projects.
 (You can learn more about re-identification in our FAQ.)

 Back to top

 Because You Made It Public

-Information that you post is public and can been seen and used by everyone.
+Information that you post is public and can be seen and used by everyone.

 Any information you post publicly on the Wikimedia Sites is just that – public.
-For example, if you put your mailing address on your talk page, that is public, and not protected by this Policy.
+For example, if you put your mailing address on your talk page, that is public, and not specifically protected by this Policy.
 And if you edit without registering or logging into your account, your IP address will be seen publicly.
-Please think carefully about your desired level of anonymity before you disclose Personal Information on your user page or elsewhere.
+Please think carefully about your desired level of privacy before you disclose Personal Information on your user page or elsewhere.

 Back to top

  Protection

-How Do We Protect Your Data?
+How Do We Protect Your Personal Information?

-We use a variety of physical and technical measures, policies, and procedures to help protect your information from unauthorized access, use, or disclosure.
+We use a variety of physical and technical measures, policies, and procedures to help protect your Personal Information from unauthorized access, use, or disclosure.

-We strive to protect your information from unauthorized access, use, or disclosure.
+We strive to protect your Personal Information from unauthorized access, use, or disclosure.
 We use a variety of physical and technical measures, policies, and procedures (such as access control procedures, network firewalls, and physical security) designed to protect our systems and your Personal Information.
 Unfortunately, there's no such thing as completely secure data transmission or storage, so we can't guarantee that our security will not be breached (by technical measures or through violation of our policies and procedures).

 We will never ask for your password by email (but may send you a temporary password via email if you have requested a password reset).
 If you ever receive an email that requests your password, please let us know by sending it to privacy@wikimedia.org, so we can investigate the source of the email.